 - Tackling immediate issues in Health and Social Care in the context of COVID-19 - service delivery and workforce priorities:

-- eHealth post 2020 and the pandemic - infrastructure priorities and using innovative technologies in health and social care - with Professor James McLaughlin, School of Engineering, Ulster University
+- eHealth post 2020 and following the pandemic - expanding and investing in infrastructure and maximising innovative technologies in the delivery of health and social care

 - Priorities for developing the healthcare system to better support mental health needs